 Plan ahead of time to give yourself a reward for finishing your dreaded task.
 It doesn’t have to be the pot at the end of the rainbow.
 But after you eat the frog, yeah, you deserve a chaser.

-Invoking the 2-minute rule, you could download my free 8-week Study Guide.
-Or, you could use Pomodoro to give yourself time to gather up and organize your study materials, or you could let someone help you—me!
-Register for my live or online Comprehensive Course if you’re a newbie, or get my live or online review course if you’re recertifying.
+Use Pomodoro to give yourself time to gather up and organize your study materials, or you could let someone help you — me!
+Register for my live or online Lactation Education Course if you’re a newbie, or get my live or online review course if you’re recertifying.